 Fortunately, he's running the state, not the Nation.

-Governor Deval Patrick, in a brief exchange with local media, revealed that he is not exactly the most tuned-in Red Sox fan.
+Governor Deval Patrick, in a brief exchange with local reporters yesterday, showed that he is not exactly the most tuned-in Red Sox fan.

-Speaking to a phalanx of TV cameras and reporters after making a friendly World Series wager with Colorado Governor Bill Ritter (surprise, surprise: lobster vs. steak) Patrick took a few questions.
+Speaking before TV cameras and reporters after making a friendly World Series wager with Governor Bill Ritter of Colorado (surprise: lobster vs. steak), Patrick took a few questions.

 He did not elaborate.